AppsFlyerSDK/segment-appsflyer-ios/README.md

 # AppsFlyer integration for Segment.

-## This is a BETA version of the Segment wrapper for AppsFlyer SDK that is built with BETA version of iOS SDK v6.0.1.
+## This is a Segment wrapper for AppsFlyer SDK that is built with iOS SDK v6.0.2.
 **Do not use this version on Production builds!**